 Lucy’s Retired Surfers Bar & Restaurant, which serves southern California-style Mexican food, is hosting its second annual Cinco-Mania block party with music, a Cinco-themed photobooth, tequila and beer promotions, and giveaways for Top Taco tickets.
 Mexican wrestling (lucha libre) begins at 3 p.m. in a wrestling ring set up in the middle of the street.
 “Cinco-de-Drinko!” lasts from 5 to 5:05 p.m. during which the bar sells 5 cent Patron margaritas.
 The party is free admission and ends with a dance party.
 701 Tchoupitoulas Street.

-EIFFEL Society hosts its sixth annual Margarita Mayhem in the restaurant formerly located in the Eiffel Tower prior to its dismantling and relocation to New Orleans.
-Despite the French connection, the event promises margaritas (and beer) specials and Latin-inspired food.
+The sixth annual Margarita Mayhem is happening on Sunday at Deja Vieux Food Park.
+The event promises margaritas (and beer) specials and Latin-inspired food with multiple food trucks.
 The party runs from 3 to 11 p.m. with DJ Mike Swift & DJ G-Cue providing the music.
 Tickets start at $10 (plus a service fee).
 2040 St. Charles Avenue.